VQE

 The example below demonstrates how to use Divi’s VQEHyperparameterSweep class to run a parallelized VQE simulation across multiple bond lengths and ansatz types for a hydrogen molecule (H₂).

-from divi.qprog import VQEAnsatz, VQEHyperparameterSweep, MoleculeTransformer
+from divi.qprog import VQEHyperparameterSweep, HartreeFockAnsatz, UCCSDAnsatz

 from divi.qprog.optimizers import MonteCarloOptimizer

-from divi import QoroService
+from divi import QoroService, JobConfig

-q_service = QoroService(QORO_API_KEY, shots=5000)
+q_service = QoroService(QORO_API_KEY, config=JobConfig(shots=5000))

 vqe_problem = VQEHyperparameterSweep(